R. Budd Dwyer: Final press conference and suicide

-On the same day, Dwyer asked his press secretary Horshock and deputy press secretary Gregory Penny to schedule a news conference for the next day without telling them what he was to discuss.
+On January 21, Dwyer asked his press secretary Horshock and deputy press secretary Gregory Penny to schedule a news conference for the next day without telling them what he was to discuss.
 Horshock arranged the press conference for 10:30 a.m.
 EST the next day, January 22.
 The press secretary summoned dozens of reporters asking them to attend, and told them he did not know its subject.